Prerequisite/Corequisite Key

 P: TS-100, transfer admission, or admission to BSN/ACC track

-This course provides an introduction to nursing practice and its four major concepts: professional identity, clinical practice, patient, and health systems.
-Basic skills such as listening, observation and measuring vital signs are practiced in select settings.
-The mission, philosophy, and core values of SXU and SONHS are emphasized.
-Offered Fall, spring and May term (May term limited to students in BSN/ACC program).
+This course is designed to provide an introduction to nursing practice and its four major concepts which define nursing practice: professional identity, clinical practice, patient, and health systems.
+The mission, philosophy, and core values of Saint Xavier University and the School of Nursing are emphasized.
+Offered fall, spring and May term (May term limited to students in BSN/ACC program).

 NURS 199